Geology of the Czech Republic: Geologic history

 The geologic development of the territory of the Czech Republic was influenced by the cratonization of the Bohemian Massif at the end of the Permian with simultaneous orogenic activation of the Carpathian basement.

 The oldest elements of the Bohemian Massif remain poorly understood because of their allochthonous position in Pan-African and Variscan units.
-The Svetlik orthogneiss in southern Bohemia is 2.1 billion years old and the Dobra granite gneiss is 1.37 billion years old.
+The Světlík orthogneiss in southern Bohemia is 2.1 billion years old and the Dobra granite gneiss is 1.37 billion years old.
 Together, they may be the oldest elements of the Bohemian Massif.
-The Svetlik orthogneiss occurring between the Monotonous and Varied groups of the Moldanubian Zone might correspond to Gondwana-derived terrane (the Penteverian crust formed 2.1 billion years ago).
+The Světlík orthogneiss occurring between the Monotonous and Varied groups of the Moldanubian Zone might correspond to Gondwana-derived terrane (the Penteverian crust formed 2.1 billion years ago).
 The age of the Dobra Gneiss suggests its possible origin as Laurentia or Baltica.

 The Pan-African orogenic belt formed 800-570 million years ago between Laurentia and Gondwana as well as microcontinent segments.
 The belt can be traced to the Bohemian Massif.
 For instance, Precambrian metamorphic rocks (formed the 580 to 550 million years ago) act as a footwall of early Cambrian conglomerates in the Lugian Pluton; the 660 to 520 million year old Ma Brno pluton is similar.
 Cadomian, Pan-African 600 million year old overprinting on zircons is found in many parts of Europe.